thenativeweb/eventsourcingdb-client-javascript/README.md

 #### Aborting a Query

-If you need to abort a query use `break` or `return` within the `await for` loop.
+If you need to abort a query use `break` or `return` within the `for await` loop.
 However, this only works if there is currently an iteration going on.

 To abort the query independently of that, hand over an abort signal as second argument when calling `runEventQlQuery`, and abort the appropriate AbortController: